mav3lar/sentimentAnalysis/README.md

 # sentimentAnalysis
-Analysis of Yelp reviews using sentiment anlysis and linear regression.
+Analysis of Yelp reviews using sentiment analysis and linear regression.